Athletic Clearance Form

 Extra-Curricular Activity Eligibility Rules

 Academic Eligibility - 2.0 GPA/4.0 scale all classes in previous grading period and 20 units earned.
-In order to allow for grades to be recorded and analyzed, eligibility or ineligibility will begin the second Monday after the nine v,reek grading period and continue until the second Monday following the subsequent nine-week grading period.
-One phvsical education class per grading period applies toward academic eligibility.
+In order to allow for grades to be recorded and analyzed, eligibility or ineligibility will begin the second Monday after the nine week grading period and continue until the second Monday following the subsequent nine-week grading period.
+One physical education class per grading period applies toward academic eligibility.

 Rules and Regulations to Participate in Sports

 Prior to participation, a student athlete must complete the ''OK-to-Post" procedure.
-An '"Ok-to Post card will be issued by the Athletic Director when all requirements have been met and all of the paperwork has been fully completed and turned in to the Athletics Office.
-The student athlete gives the "OK-to-Post" card to the head coach for each sport.
-A separate "OK-to-Post" card is required for each sport.
-No athlete is permitted to participate in any extracurricular activity at any time without the coach first having possession of the athlete's "OK to-
+An '"Ok-to Post" email will be issued to the student, parent and coach when all requirements have been met and all of the paperwork has been fully completed.
+No athlete is permitted to participate in any extracurricular activity at any time without the coach first having possession of the athlete's "OK-to-Post".

-c.
-Proof of insurance, including company name and policy number
+C. Proof of insurance, policy holder including company name and policy number.

-e.
-Bring completed sports packet and most current, original report card to the Athletics Office for final processing.
+E. Bring completed sports packet to athletic office for final processing.

-a.
-Bring Ok-to-Post card from previous sport showing athlete has turned in their uniform and equipment and coach has cleared them from that sport.
+For change in sport, please notify athletics office in person.
 Students who want to participate in two sports at the same time must have written permission from both coaches and must submit those to the Athletic Director for approval.

 Try-Out Requirements:

-No athlete is allowed to try out for any athletic team or participate in physical conditioning sessions at any time prior to or during the season without the coach first having in
+No athlete is allowed to try out for any athletic team or participate in physical conditioning sessions at any time prior to or during the season without the coach first having an "OK-to-Post".

 The athlete shall accept the responsibility for all athletic equipment issued and will provide for its proper care, storage and return.